3 Reasons To Keep Your Yard Tools Sharp

 Single-Bevel and Double-Beveled Blade Edges

-• A thin edge, such as on a razor or scalpel is very sharp for cutting soft materials, but very fragile and not useful for most yard tools.
-These are 20° or less (10° per side).
+• A thin edge, like the one on a razor or scalpel, is super sharp and great for slicing through soft materials.
+However, it's a bit too delicate for most yard tools.
+These edges are typically 20° or less (10° per side).

 blade sharpening_red-01